mattswhelan/examplerepo/weather.md

-The weather is good today.
+The weather today is:
+good